agonising-chafe/VibeMeals/docs/recipe-spec.md

 - Use `parallel: true` for steps that can overlap ("Meanwhile, prepare vegetables" or "While dough rises...").

 - Each step is a logical chunk, not a word-for-word recipe instruction.
 Aggregation is OK if it improves clarity.

+### 6.1 Components in Steps (v1.4.0+)

+- When a recipe has subcomponents (sauce, garnish, salad, dressing), tag steps with `component` to match ingredients.
+- Examples:
+  - `component: 'BUFFALO_SAUCE'` for "FOR THE BUFFALO SAUCE: melt coconut oil…"
+  - `component: 'CAULIFLOWER'` for "FOR THE CAULIFLOWER: toss florets in batter…"

+This enables Cooking Mode to cluster steps visually without changing any logistics behavior.

 ---